LOGO & BRAND IDENTITY: 5 design imperatives for long term success

 On 10, Oct 2013 | In Specialty Snapshots | By plaidtractor

-Whether you’re embarking on a new venture or revitalizing your brand, here are 6 key steps towards success now, and lasting success down the road:
+Whether you’re embarking on a new venture or revitalizing your brand expressions, here are 5 steps to serve your brand now, and into the future:

 Design for flexibility.

-Stronger design and computer portability means your audience is more design-educated than before.
-Most of us shape our perceptions and behavior around the language of design and its subtleties (often instinctually).
-Assume your audience understands that language fluently, and that the savviest amongst them may be your most passionate advocates, whether you’re B2B or B2C.
+Our mobile/digital age, flush with rich design means your audience is more design-educated than ever before.
+Just about everywhere, we shape our perceptions and behavior around the language of design and its subtleties (often instinctually).
+Assume your audience understands that language fluently, and that the savviest among them are looking for an opportunity to talk about you.